 Americans with Disabilities Act

-The City Manager’s Office works closely with the City Attorney’s Office, the Public Works Department, and the ADA Consultant to refine the implementation and monitoring of the City’s ADA Compliance Transition Plan.
+The City Manager’s Office works with the City Attorney’s Office, the Public Works Department, and the ADA Coordinator to refine the implementation and monitoring of the City’s ADA Compliance Transition Plan.

 The ADA does not specifically name all of the impairments that are covered.
 The full text version of the Americans with Disabilities Act can be found here https://www.ada.gov/pubs/adastatute08.htm.

-The Department of Justice enforces the ADA's requirements in three areas:
+The United States Department of Justice enforces the ADA's requirements in three areas:

 Title I: Employment practices by units of State and local government

 Title II: Programs, services, and activities of States and local government (CLR)